hns/hns.github.com/_posts/2010-07-02-versatility.md

 ## Putting it all together

-The following example combines synchronous and asynchronous request handling in the same JSGI handler to something that amounts to basic long polling.
+The following example combines synchronous and asynchronous request handling to something that amounts to a basic long polling implementation.

 If the app receives a request without a query parameter named `msg`, it returns a promise, thus detaching the thread from the request while keeping the connection open.
 The promise is registered in an array.
-If the app receives a request with a `msg` query string parameter, its value is broadcasted to all waiting connections.
+If the app receives a request with a `msg` query string parameter, its value is broadcasted to all waiting connections and the array is cleared.

 This is how it's implemented: